 Good evening, friends.
 I wanted to hop on here to share with you a stunning, blinding and unique highlighter.
 There’s a lot of highlighters in the market now that claim they are duo chrome but really aren’t.
-This shade in particular caught my eye because of it’s superb lavender shade with a slight light blue shift to it.
+This shade, in particular, caught my eye because of its superb lavender shade with a slight light blue shift to it.
 I believe many people can pull off this shade but it really depends on what your highlighter preferences are.
 I personally love them all – natural, bold/blinding and pastel duo chrome highlighters.

 – This was formulated without any Parabens and Sulfates.

 – Retails for $35 Canadian for 4.5 grams

 – Subtle to buildable – you can layer it a lot but do keep in mind, the more the layers – the more your skin texture will be emphasized *this applies for most, if not all highlighters

 – The texture is soft to the touch

 – I like and dislike how there is a sifter to this packaging.
 The sifter controls the amount of product that falls out but regardless, it still is a messy product

 – I would love to try this product in pressed form.
 I’m not “advance” enough to use this without making a huge mess.
 I lose quite a bit of product everytime I use this and no, I’m not shaking/tilting it.
 The powder is so fine, it legit gets everywhere.

 – TIP: I use a soft tapered with natural bristles and I believe this is the best all-around highlighting brush to achieve that blinding look.